KevinApodaca/FlutterPortfolio/README.md

   <img src = "Artboard.png" width=700>
 </p>

+A live demo can be seen [here](https://kevinflutterportfolio.web.app/#/).

-## Responsive Design
+### Responsive Design

 I tried to build responsive layout using flutter components.
-It seems to be workable.
+It seems to be workable but there are some things that do not function properly.
+Image scaling being an example